omab/python-social-auth/docs/configuration/settings.rst

 Tweaking some fields length
 ---------------------------

-Some databases impose limitations to indexes columns (like MySQL InnoDB), these limitations won't play nice on some ``UserSocialAuth`` fields.
-To avoid such error define some of the following settings.
+Some databases impose limitations on index columns (like MySQL InnoDB).
+These limitations won't play nice on some ``UserSocialAuth`` fields.
+To avoid such errors, define some of the following settings.

 ``SOCIAL_AUTH_UID_LENGTH = <int>``
     Used to define the max length of the field `uid`.
 A value of 223 should work